VeraLIMS/Fundalyze/README.md

 Generate a multi-sheet Excel dashboard (with transposed tables) for quick analysis.

+### Comparing OpenBB and yfinance data

+The command `python -m data_compare <TICKER>` fetches company profile information from both OpenBB and yfinance.
+If both sources return data, the differences of key fields are printed and you can choose which dataset to keep.
+This helps verify data completeness and gives direct links back to the original sources.

 ### Using Directus as a Data Store

 If you have a Directus instance available you can store the portfolio and group